Alexander Pushkin: Descendants

-Only the lines of Alexander and Natalia still remain.
+Only the lines of Alexander and Natalia remain.
 Natalia's granddaughter, Nadejda, married into the extended British royal family, her husband being the uncle of Prince Philip, Duke of Edinburgh, and is the grandmother of the present Marquess of Milford Haven.
 Descendants of the poet now live around the globe in the United Kingdom, the Czech Republic, Germany, Belgium, Luxembourg and the United States.